 Nevada has set rules on the administration requirements based on the net value of the assets.

-If the net value of the assets are valued at less than $100,000 then the process will be significantly different than if the assets were valued at $500,000.
+If the net value of the assets is valued at less than $100,000, then the process will be significantly different than if the assets were valued at $500,000.

 Wood Law Group offers free consultations, whether in person or over the phone to discuss which probate level of probate is right for you and the corresponding fees associated.